 Before I became vegan, I too was a killer for pleasure as are the vast majority of those howling with rage about Cecil, as they did about Marius and many others whose names I’ve forgotten.
 Oh I didn’t see the terrified, heartbroken eyes when I killed.
 I didn’t hear the whimpers of fear or see the huddling together in vain hope of comfort.
 I didn’t smell the slaughterhouse stench or the tang of the blood and steaming entrails, but I definitely killed.

-The approximately 60 billion nameless individuals who will die this year so that their desecrated remains may be crunched, digested and excreted for the gustatory pleasure of the nonvegan consumer are testament to the power of consumerism.
+The approximately 75 billion nameless land-based individuals who will die this year in slaughterhouses so that their desecrated remains may be crunched, digested and excreted for the gustatory pleasure of the nonvegan consumer are testament to the power of consumerism.
 Their deaths are completely unnecessary but still the rivers of blood continue and the whimpers and screams still fall on the deaf ears of those of us who have never questioned our entitlement to kill and torture our way through life; those of us who will continue to crunch and digest and otherwise use the helpless and vulnerable victims of our nonvegan choices while simmering with rage about poor Cecil.

 And of course the consumption of body parts and secretions is simply the ugly tip of an iceberg that includes using others as commodities and resources for clothing, entertainment, vivisection and as many vile practices as our species can devise.
 Treading the moral high ground about ‘cruelty’ to those of a species other than our own is at best a shaky prospect when every aspect of our own life demands and endorses a system based on horrors that we could scarcely conceive in our darkest nightmares.